I'm Rachel, a UX / UI designer & researcher and a recent graduate from NC State University.

 My designer-like tendencies started at a very young age.
 Long before I knew the meaning of information architecture, I was obsessed with organizing, categorizing, and making sense of information.
 I spent many a vacation day sorting and re-sorting rocks I’d found.
 At any big family event, I’d survey everyone’s favorite colors or favorite shapes and create graphs based on my findings.

 But I also had a creative spark.
 I found myself creating constantly, but always with a problem-solving motivation.
 One of my favorite art class projects from high school was an infographic I created after reading and analyzing scientific journal articles on a vision disorder that affects my family.
 Later, I took an interdisciplinary human-centered design class in which we utilized design thinking methods to solve problems for local businesses.

 And that's when I discovered my passion: design.

 A practice that encouraged my nerdy obsession with information AND creativity?
 It seemed too good to be true.
 I set my sights on becoming a designer and did everything I could to get there.
 When I finally got to design school, it was love at first task flow.

 At NC State, I’ve collaborated with several multidisciplinary teams to design solutions for a variety of companies and organizations, from SAS, IBM, Marbles Kids Museum, and NC Museum of Natural Sciences in Raleigh, NC to the National Civil Rights Museum in Memphis, TN.
 I've also worked as a UX/UI intern for two awesome companies: Module and BCG Platinion.

-My favorite thing about design is its interdisciplinary nature; I love to combine my love for design and research with my interests in science, technology, sustainability etc. My biggest inspiration is the natural world.
-Right now, I do a little bit of everything, from UI design to exhibition design and service design (I’ve even dabbled briefly in biomimetic design and let me tell you, it was super fun!).
+My favorite thing about design is its interdisciplinary nature; I love to combine my love for design and research with my interests in science, technology, sustainability etc. Right now, I do a little bit of everything, from UX and UI design to service design (I’ve even dabbled briefly in biomimetic design and let me tell you, it was super fun!).